revolver-inc/revolver/src/pages/trade.md

     question: How do trades work?
   - answer: '**NO.** Credit at Revolver lasts forever.'
     question: Is there an expiry date on my credit?
+  - answer: >-
+      Yes we do!
+However, cash payouts are lower than in-store credit.
+So if you shop regularly with us, we recommend going with the in-store credit option.
+    question: Do you give cash?
 ---

 All trades are final!